A Theory of Saving under Risk Preference Dynamics: Asymptotic Properties of Consumption and Saving

-When the rate of return on wealth is positive (i.e., $R_t > 1$) and the asymptotic MPC is zero, the asymptotic saving rate converges to 100\%.
-Conversely, if the asymptotic MPC is positive and sufficiently large, the asymptotic saving rate becomes negative, indicating that the precautionary saving motive vanishes as wealth grows without bound.
+Equation \eqref{eq:a_sr} highlights the intimate link between asymptotic MPCs and asymptotic saving rates.
+In particular, if wealth yields a positive gross return (i.e., $R_t>1$) and the asymptotic MPC is zero, the agent's asymptotic saving rate reaches 100\%.
+Conversely, if the asymptotic MPC is positive and sufficiently large, the asymptotic saving rate can become negative, reflecting that precautionary saving motives eventually vanish as wealth grows without bound.
+Thus, the asymptotic saving rate directly inherits the qualitative features of the asymptotic MPC, providing an intuitive metric for understanding long-run wealth accumulation under stochastic risk preferences.